American Airlines flight diverted to Rome over 'possible security issue'

-American Airlines flight 292, which departed from John F. Kennedy International Airport, was heading to Indira Gandhi International Airport in New Dehli.
+American Airlines flight 292, which departed from John F. Kennedy International Airport, was heading to Indira Gandhi International Airport in New Delhi.

-It has landed safely at the Leonardo da Vinci Rome Fiumicino Airport, the airport told ABC News.
+Italian Air Force fighter jets escorted the aircraft to Leonardo da Vinci Rome Fiumicino Airport, where it landed safely, the airport told ABC News.

 "Safety and security are our top priorities and we thank our customers for their understanding," the airline said in a statement.

-Indian authorities insisted the aircraft be checked out prior to landing in New Dehli, the official said.
+Indian authorities insisted the aircraft be checked out prior to landing in New Delhi, the official said.

+There were 199 passengers on the plane, as well as 15 crew members, the airline said.

-Passengers are being bussed to the terminal for screening, and the aircraft will be checked.
+Passengers were being bussed to the terminal for screening, and the aircraft will be checked.

 ABC News' Josh Margolin contributed to this report.